 Here’s a clip of Echo of Unification starting transmission in May 2013.
 I recorded it on 97.8MHz from the Odusan Unification Observatory, which overlooks the Han River and North Korea.

 And a slightly more lively clip also recorded in May 2013 on 97.8MHz from Osan, south of Seoul.
 It should be noted that the clear reception on these clips was only possible with careful placement of the radio.
 The signal was weak and the South Korean jammers quite effective.

 With the end of mediumwave broadcasts, Echo of Unification has added shortwave 5,905kHz and FM 97MHz and 89.4MHz.

 Here’s the announcement from the radio station’s website:

-The additional shortwave frequency gives listens in South Korea an extra spot on the dial to tune into the station, although because shortwave radio ownership is so low and there’s terrible electrical interference in most Korean cities, this is really only reaches people who are already sold on the propaganda message.
+The additional shortwave frequency gives listens in South Korea an extra spot on the dial to tune into the station, although because shortwave radio ownership is so low and there’s terrible electrical interference in most Korean cities, this really only reaches people who are already sold on the propaganda message.
 No South Korean is going to stumble across the station on shortwave like they might while tuning a car or kitchen radio on mediumwave.